worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Just disappeared.

-Sarah stared at the board.
+Liv stared at the board.
 No alarms.
 The alarm should have gone off.
 She checked the alarm system—it was active, sensitivity normal.
 It wasn't registering the dropout as an error condition.

 She keyed the intercom.
 "Peterson?
 We have a situation."